How to Report on the Olympics: From Paris 2024 to LA 2028

 Our Airbnb analysis:

-For more resources on LA issues, the LA 2024/2028 bid’s effect on them, the whitewashed horrors of LA84 Olympics and references to Olympic effects on other host cities, please visit our references page and let us know if you have any further questions.
+For more resources on LA issues, the LA 2024/2028 bid’s effect on them, the whitewashed horrors of the LA84 Olympics and references to Olympic effects on other host cities, please visit our references page and let us know if you have any further questions.